 \section{Related work}

 Estimating the relative pose of three cameras from a minimal number of point and line correspondences is known as an extremely challenging problem.
 For three uncalibrated cameras, 6 point correspondences are necessary to estimate the trifocal tensor, with a solution known for a long time~\cite{Quan_pami95,Torr97a}.
 Solutions to three minimal combinations of points and lines are presented in~\cite{Oskarsson_bmvc2004}.
-The minimal configuration using 9 lines is much more challenging and was solved only recently by Larsson et al.~\cite{larsson2017efficient}.
-However, the final solver is far from practical as it performs elimination of a huge $16k\times 13k$ matrix and runs 17.8s.
+The configuration of 9 lines is more challenging and was solved only recently ~\cite{larsson2017efficient}.
+Yet, the solver is far from practical and runs 17.8s.

 For calibrated cameras, the configuration that attracts most of the attention is the configuration of four points in three views (the 4p3v problem).
-Note, that this is not a minimal configuration since it generates 12 constraints for 11 degrees-of-freedom (DoF) (see also Section~\ref{sec:solvers}).
-The 4p3v problem is known as being extremely difficult to solve.
+Note that this is not a minimal configuration since it generates 12 constraints for 11 degrees-of-freedom (DoF).
+The 4p3v problem is known to be extremely difficult to solve.
 Several papers present mostly theoretical results~\cite{leonardos_cvpr2015,Martyushev16,Aholt2014}.
 For four triplets of exact points without noise, it is shown that the 4p3v problem has, in general, a unique solution~\cite{holt1995,Quan2006}.